 Defrosting Frozen Dog & Cat Food

-Our frozen dinner patties or morsels should be gently defrosted overnight in a covered container in the refrigerator.
-If you’re using our frozen dinner morsels, these can be defrosted in a bowl on your counter for 10-20 minutes.
-Please note that our products should never be cooked, heated, or microwaved.
-If you need to defrost product quickly, you can place the food in a zip-top bag or glass bowl and submerge the product in warm (never hot) water for a few minutes.
+Please note that our frozen dog and cat foods should never be cooked, heated, or microwaved.
+If you need to defrost product quickly, you can place the food in a zip-top bag or glass bowl and submerge the product in warm water.

 Tips for Feeding Frozen Raw Dog or Cat Food

-Raw dog and cat food has a lot of benefits, and there are a few food safety tips to keep in mind when feeding your dog or cat a raw diet:
+Raw dog and cat food has a lot of benefits, and there are a few food safety tips to keep in mind:

-Our Freshmade dog food is made from 100% human-grade whole foods, gently cooked in small batches and frozen.
-To feed our gently cooked frozen dog food, follow these steps:
+Our FreshMade dog food is made from 100% human-grade whole foods, gently cooked in small batches and frozen.
+Follow these steps to serve:

 Frozen Pet Food FAQ